When Motherhood Became a Cause for Depression

 When I gave birth to my second baby, I had to give up something I wanted so bad: law school.
 Being a mother entails sacrifices, no matter how hard or painful it is – and in my case, it’s also about setting aside that dream since I was six.
 I quit law school and became a stay-at-home mom.
 Little did I know that it’s the start of my worsening depression.

 I read somewhere that stay-at-home moms are more prone to depression.
 It must be true.
 Somehow, I have to drag myself up with whatever energy is left (even if I just woke up) because I know there are (little) people counting and depending on me.

 Everyday for as long as I can remember, I wake up, do the chores, bath and feed the kids, bring them to school, wait for them as they finish their extra-curricular activities, prepare meals, read them a bedtime story, and put them to sleep.
-During downtime, I finish work and squeeze blogging if time permits.
+I finish work and squeeze blogging if time permits.
 Whatever time is left for the day, I dedicate for myself.
-I purposely sleep late at night and rarely wake them early so I can have the house all to myself and enjoy peace (while I finish some chores).
+I purposely sleep late at night and rarely wake them early especially during weekends so I can have the house all to myself and enjoy peace (while I finish some chores).
 I feel good every time I accomplish something with the kids or see the house clean, but deep inside, there will always be this sense of longing – longing for something I can’t even put my fingers at.